zsoltelek/TestProject/README.md

 Scripts:
 * "codeceptjs:features": runs the feature files with reporting results
 * "codeceptjs:tests": runs the UI related tests with reporting results
-* Mocha reports are located after test runs in the Report folder
+* Mochawesome reports are located after test runs in the Report folder

 ----------------------------------------------------------------------